FilterSinner/Movie-Recommender-System/README.md

 # Movie-Recommender-System

-# Content-Based Movie Recommendation System (with Streamlit Deployment)

-Discover a movie recommendation system that suggests similar films based on their content.
+A movie recommendation system that suggests similar films based on their content.
 This system is deployed with Streamlit for a user-friendly web interface.
 It's great for users with unique tastes and those looking to find similar movies.

 **Give it a try:** [Movie Recommender System](https://movie-recommender-system-ozal.streamlit.app)